RikkieBobby/Project1/README.md

 - You will now be viewing the website

 Learning objectives:
--understand using HTML and CSS programmes by creating an interactive website -familiarize with Git and IDE launcher
+- understand using HTML and CSS programmes by creating an interactive website
+- familiarize with Git and IDE launcher
--use code institute gudielines to achieve best possible grade
+- use code institute gudielines to achieve best possible grade

 Future work for the project:
--seperate the website further into different pages with a range of services I offer -include a downloadable CV for potential recruiters and clients
+- seperate the website further into different pages with a range of services I offer
+- include a downloadable CV for potential recruiters and clients
+- an email address where the form submit will send the message to

 Credits:
 - https://codeinstitute.net/ie/